Chores, Jobs, Serving at Home (Family Rule Book part 4)Family Journey . Family Rule Book . Katie . Parenting

 So, it isn’t hard for us to encourage our children to help and work.
 But, we are human, and sometimes we grumble and complain, and maybe we would rather do the job someone else is doing instead of the job we are assigned.
 Also, some jobs are not as fun, because as soon as you do it, it is undone.
 Like laundry, dishes, mopping, etc. But these jobs have to be done to create a clean, safe, happy, and peaceful home.
 In the middle of winter, we don’t love going out to care for the animals.
 But we do love our animals, so we must push ourselves to do these tasks, as well.

 In our home we have certain jobs assigned to specific people daily and weekly.
 Some are big jobs and others are little, but assigning them makes sure they get done.
-Usually around this time of year, I re-evaluate the job assignments, and update them.
+Usually a couple times of year, I re-evaluate the job assignments, and update them.
 Sometimes, a member of our family will keep the same job for years, they may be the best suited for the task.
 An example of this is Lydia managed the laundry in our family for about five years.
 But, when she got married and moved out, no one really wanted to be in charge of the whole job, so we changed our laundry system.
 As our family changes, our chore system adapts too.

 So, here is a look at our rule pages for chores, and a look at the chore charts we currently use.